ExpressionEngine/ExpressionEngine/changelogs/patch.md

    - Fix bug with member import error
    - Fixed a bug in the channel title filtering in the control panel
    - Fix a bug with avatar filename in controller profile settings
+   - Fixed a bug with group id's being set wrong on role cp page

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists